Transit Network Design Patterns¶

 The second approach to connect to a full fledge firewall device is to place the firewall appliance in a shared service VPC or its own VPC.
 Treat this VPC as one type of shared service VPC that offers egress control for instances in a private subnet of all Spoke VPCs.

 In this case, use Aviatrix site2cloud feature to connect to the firewall appliance, as shown in the diagram below.

 The advantage of this architecture is that traffic to Internet and on-prem is decoupled.
 Transit GW only carries traffic between on-prem and cloud.

-In the above deployment model, each Spoke VPC establishes a site2cloud IPSEC connection to the firewall which is not optimized to handle potentially large scale of VPN tunnels.
+The drawback in this architecture is that each Spoke VPC needs to establish a site2cloud IPSEC connection to the firewall which is not optimized to handle potentially large scale of VPN tunnels.
 Unless there is automation, the process of building many IPSEC connections could be time consuming and difficult to manage.
 The performance load on the firewall device to handle VPN tunnels can significantly impact its ability to perform IDS/IPS functions.